MileHacker Logo

 Seasonal Travel Periods

 High Season (June-August, December for Christmas markets): Warmest weather, longest daylight.
 Higher prices for accommodation and flights.
 Larger crowds at popular sites.
-Advance bookings are often required for hotels and some restaurants.
+Advance reservations are often required for hotels and some restaurants.

 Shoulder Season (April-May, September-October): Pleasant temperatures, fewer crowds compared to high season.
-Prices for flights and accommodations can be generally lower.
-Stunning natural scenery, with spring blooms or autumn foliage.
+Prices for flights and accommodation are generally lower.
+Stunning the countryside, with spring blooms or autumn foliage.
 Suitable for outdoor activities.

 Low Season November, January-March